Canadian Knowledge Hub

 The certificate is designed for people who:

 No prior technical or statistical background is required.
-Curiosity, openness to learning are enough!
+Curiosity and openness to learning are enough!

 What is required to complete the certificate?